Prism adaptation: Prism adaptation and improvements of unilateral neglect symptoms

 The positive effects of prism adaptation on symptoms of neglect have been shown to vary in the amount of time they persist and in their generalization to other sensory modality tasks besides visual-motor tasks.
-The short term (2-hour) amelioration of unilateral neglect introduced by Rosetti et al., 1998 sparked an interest in converting this short-term effect into a long-term rehabilitative effect.
+The short term (2-hour) amelioration of unilateral neglect introduced by Rossetti et al., 1998 sparked an interest in converting this short-term effect into a long-term rehabilitative effect.
 The following is the progression of scientific studies conducted to investigate prism adaptation's potential rehabilitative effects:

-Rossi et al., 1990, was the first article to establish the use of prism adaptation as a tool in rehabilitation of symptoms of both hemianopia and of Unilateral neglect.
-Rossetti et al., 1998 then published a group of stroke survivors with neglect which reported performance improvement of neglect deficits was in all patients immediately after and 2 hours after prism exposure.
+Rossi et al., 1990, was the first article to report an attempt the use of prisms as a potential tool for both hemianopia and of Unilateral neglect.
+Rossetti et al., 1998 then published a controlled study of stroke survivors with neglect which reported performance improvement of neglect deficits was in all patients immediately after and 2 hours after prism exposure.
 These results were obtained via comparison of the patients’ performance on a series of neuropsychological test before and after the prism adaptation session.
 The neuropsychological tests used included line bisection, line cancellation, copying a simple drawing made of five items, drawing of a daisy from memory, and reading a simple text.

 Prism adaptation was also shown to improve representational neglect in a case study in by Rode et al., 2001.
 Two unilateral neglect patients demonstrated spatial cognitive improvements when asked to mentally image the map of France in their minds and name all of the towns they could “see” within a time frame of two minutes.
 After prism adaptation these patients named an increased number of towns, specifically naming towns that were located on the left side of the map.
 The results indicate that prism adaptation can also induce higher cognitive changes in spatial representation.